bwakedavis/bwakedavis.github.io/index.markdown

 	title="Davis Bwake Image" style = "border-radius:50%"/>

 Hello am Davis Bwake a Software Developer based in Kenya.
-I like bringing ideas to life with code.My favourite language is JavaScript.
+I like bringing ideas to life with code and am passionate about **Tech Communities**.My favourite programming language is **JavaScript**.
-I have the ability to learn and quickly pick a new technology.
+I have the ability to learn quick and pick up a new technology.
-Am currently open to freelancing opportunities or a fulltime role.
+Am currently open to freelancing opportunities,part-time or a fulltime role.

+Am currently learning **Blockchain Development**.